Robertcego/express-rest-api-practice/README.md

   data layers.
 - **Mock Data Infrastructure**: In-memory data stores for development and testing.
+- **Testing with Mocha**: Includes unit and integration testing using `mocha` and Node’s native `assert` module.
-- **Professional Tooling**: Integration of ESLint, Prettier, and nodemon for code quality and development efficiency.
+- **Professional Tooling**: ESLint, Prettier, nodemon, and ts-node-dev for a clean and productive dev workflow.

+---

 ## 🏗️ Architecture